juniormfreitas/react-container/README.md

 docker-compose up -d
 ```

-The application will be placed in the `./src` folder automatically created if you don't have the `./src` folder and if you are running this command for first time.
-Wait until finish the download of all wordpress core files then you can go to the browser of your choice and access the following url:
+The application will be placed in the `./src` folder automatically created if you don't have the `./src` folder and if you are running this command for the first time.
+Wait until finish the download of all Wordpress core files then you can go to the browser of your choice and access the following url:

 ```
 http://localhost:8080